 - February 2022: ASUS announced the hiring of Mr. Christopher Connor to the position of Senior Vice President of ASUS.
-Since 2004, Mr. Connor has held various positions at Jacobs Engineering Group Inc., and is a very accomplished professional with a strong leadership background and, among other things, a proven business development and sales track record working with the Department of Defense. - Actively pursue new military base privatizations for the DOD.
-In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments - ASUS continues to pursue new construction work on the military bases it serves: - Despite COVID-19-related delays, ASUS was awarded \$17.7 million and \$15.5 million of new construction projects in 2021 and 2020, respectively.
-Some of the 2021 funded projects were completed in 2021, with the remainder expected to be completed during 2022. - In the prior few years, new construction awards have exceeded \$20 million per year. - □ Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs
+Since 2004, Mr. Connor has held various positions at Jacobs Engineering Group Inc., and is a very accomplished professional with a strong leadership background and, among other things, a proven business development and sales track record working with the DOD. - Actively pursue new military base privatizations for the DOD.
+In recent years, ASUS's success has included the award of two significant 50-year contracts that began operations at the following bases: - June 2017 Eglin Air Force Base in Florida, with a contract value of \$702 million - July 2018 Fort Riley in Kansas, with a contract value of \$681 million - ✓ Like all 50-year contracts, both of these are subject to annual economic price adjustments - ASUS continues to pursue new construction work on the military bases it serves: - In 2022, ASUS was awarded approximately \$34.4 million in new construction projects for completion in late 2022 through 2025. - Despite COVID-19-related delays, ASUS was awarded \$17.3 million and \$15.5 million of new construction projects in 2021 and 2020, respectively.
+Some of the 2021 funded projects were completed in 2021, with the remainder being completed during 2022. - In the prior few years, new construction awards have exceeded \$20 million per year. - Update on Economic Price Adjustments (EPAs) with the U.S. government for operating and maintaining the water and wastewater systems at the various military bases. - Pricing on all ASUS 50-year contracts with the U.S. government is current - All the contracts have successfully been converted to annual EPAs

-- Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers and determine additional ways to generate efficiencies through new technology implementation and process improvement - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2021, the Regulated Utilities invested \$142.6 million in companyfunded capital.
-They expect to spend \$140 - \$160 million in 2022. - Adopted Average Water Rate Base at GSWC expected to grow at a 4-Year CAGR of 11.3% from 2018 through 2022 if the joint settlement in the general rate case is approved. - Earn the authorized return on equity and return on rate base
+- Deliver outstanding customer service - Focus on operational efficiency to minimize costs to customers and determine additional ways to generate efficiencies through new technology implementation and process improvement - Make prudent capital additions that enhance shareholder and customer value on a timely basis within approved rates: - In 2022, the Regulated Utilities invested \$167.5 million in company-funded capital.
+They expect to spend \$140 \$160 million in 2023. - Adopted Average Water Rate Base at GSWC expected to grow at a 4-Year CAGR of 11.3% from 2018 through 2022 if the proposed decision in the general rate case is approved. - Earn the authorized return on equity and return on rate base